ReactiveSets/toubkal/README.md

 }
 ```

-Connected Sets' unique **Subscribe / Push** reactive dataflow model allows to solve the
+Toubkal's **Subscribe / Push** reactive model allows to solve the **how** so that you
-**how** so that you don't have to deal with it.
+don't have to deal with it.

 To make it easier, the API describes **what** you want in **plain JavaScript** without
 requiring a graphical UI to glue hard-coded and hard-to-comprehend xml or json "nodes"
 and "links" together as many other dataflow libraries require.

-XS reactive dataflow model provides higher level abstractions handling under the hood
+Toubkal reactive dataflow model provides higher level abstractions handling under the
-both subscribe dataflows and information push dataflows that allow to move the least
+hood both subscribe dataflows and information push dataflows that allow to move the
-amount of information possible between clients and servers reactively.
+least amount of information possible between clients and servers reactively.

-### XS Subscribe / Push Dataflow Model
+### Toubkal Subscribe / Push Dataflow Model

-The following describes implementation details implemented at XS low level.
-Application
+The following describes implementation details implemented at Toubkal's low level.
-Architects do not need do program anything for this to happen as it is entirely hidden by
+Application Architects do not need do program anything for this to happen as it is
-XS pipelets.
-Understanding of the underlying model helps understand why XS is so
+entirely hidden by Toubkal pipelets.
+Understanding of the underlying model helps understand
-efficient and how it scales.
+why Toubkal is so efficient and how it scales.

 Dataflow libraries usually implement one of two models:
 - push: all data is pushed downstream as it happens, allowing realtime updates